MicrosoftDocs/sql-docs/docs/connect/ado-net/enable-eventsource-tracing.md

 ### Use PerfView to collect trace log

-1. Start PerfView and run `Collect > Collect` from menu bar.
+1. Start PerfView and run `Collect > Collect` from the menu bar.

-2. Configure trace file name, output path, and provider name.
+2. Configure the trace file name, output path, and provider name.

    ![Configure Prefview before collection](media/collect-event-trace-native-sni.png)